Table of Contents[Hide][Show]

 - Leftover roots: your dentist may leave the tip of your tooth’s root behind if it poses a major risk to extract.

-- Heavy bleeding or severe pain more than four hours after your procedure
+- Heavy bleeding or severe pain more than 4 hours after your tooth extraction

 - Coughing, breathlessness, or chest pain

 When making a choice between a tooth extraction, root canal, fillings, or other restoration, make sure to talk to your dentist about the benefits and risks of each option.

 For cavities that have not resulted in irreversible pulpitis, you may request a large dental filling and crown rather than an extraction.

 Once irreversible pulpitis has set in, only a root canal or extraction with implant are viable options.